psyphon1/to-do-app/README.md

 > ⚠️ **Status: Incomplete & Discontinued**
 This project is **currently not completed** and has been **abandoned**.
 I am no longer actively working on it.
 The repository remains public for learning/reference purposes.
+This whole project is made with AI,I tried to learn architecture,backend,working,api control,working of react,node and android studio of apps.

 ---